alexshi0000/ARK/README.md

 - Develop a brighter future by deploying technologies in areas where traditional infrastructure may fail

 ## How we did it
 React ui/ux with nodejs backend.
-Jupyter notebooks and random forests.
+Jupyter notebooks and ensemble regression algorithms.
 Yummy tech.
 <br>Dataset: https://www.kaggle.com/unitednations/refugee-data

 ## Demonstration